 What would Halloween be like without a witch or two?
 The Salem Witch trials back in 1692 have made Salem the most popular destination for Halloween.

 As you might expect, there are lots of witch-inspired events in the Halloween program.
 Check out the Witches Market and Psychic Fair.
-Take part in the Witches Costume Parade.
+Then, take part in the Witches Costume Parade.

 If you like history, don’t miss a visit to the Peabody Essex Museum and learn more about the witch trials and Salem’s history.

-Visit haunted houses and marvel at the Grand Parade.
+Visit haunted hotels and houses and marvel at the Grand Parade.
 There are ‘Scary Stories’ nights, Family Film Nights and Haunted Magic shows to entertain people of all ages.
+Not to mention plenty of ghost tours to choose from.

 Check out the full program of ‘frightfully fun events’ on their calendar Haunted Happenings.